cryptpad/blog/posts/CryptPad-Funding-Status-July-2020.md

 date: 2020-07-03 18:04:09
 author: Ludovic Dubost
 tags:
 - funding
 - open collective
 - donate
+summary: We have not been very active on the CryptPad blog lately, however, we have been very active making new releases to CryptPad.
 ---

 We have not been very active on the CryptPad blog lately, however, we have been very active making [new releases to CryptPad](https://github.com/xwiki-labs/cryptpad/releases/).